Luc Thévenaz: Research

 Thévenaz's research is focused on distributed fibre sensing and on slow & fast light.

 Among his key findings figure novel techniques to achieve centimetric spatial resolutions and increase the number of resolved points up to 1 million in distributed fibre sensing; the development on coding techniques and contributions to the determination of fundamental limits; the application of spider silk optical fibre in chemical sensing; and the achievement of massive optical amplification in hollow core fibres using stimulated Brillouin scattering in gases.

 Thévenaz's research was featured in several news outlet such as: Optics, ScienceDaily, Le Nouvelliste, 24 heures, and RTS.

 Distinctions

 Among others Thévenaz is a fellow of the Optical Society of America (since 2010), and the IEEE (since 2017).
 He has been a co-executive editor-in-chief of the journal Nature Light (since 2018) and an editorial advisory board member of the Journal APL Photonics.

-He was a coordinator of the Marie-Curie Innovative Training Network “FINESSE - Fibre Nervous Sensing Systems” (2016-2020).
+He was a coordinator of the Marie-Curie Innovative Training Network "FINESSE – Fibre Nervous Sensing Systems" (2016–2020).

 He is a member of the SwissPhotonics (since 2013), and the SPIE (since 2015).

-He is the co-founder of the spin-off company Omnisens producing long-distance distributed fibre sensing systems.
-Their technology enable asset integrity monitoring solutions for critical oil and gas, power and civil engineering infrastructures.
+He is the co-founder of the spin-off company Omnisens producing long-distance distributed fibre sensing systems for oil and gas, power and civil engineering infrastructures.